 Islander Hour is Mercer Island High School's student advisory program.
-Islander Hour groups are represented by single grade levels, and lessons may include discussions of health and social issues pertinent to the entire student body.
+Islander Hour groups are represented by single grade levels, and lessons may include discussions of health and social issues pertinent to the entire student body, as well as grade-level specific information.
 Islander Hour also may offer regular in-school, supervised study time, access to tutoring, and access to classroom teachers outside of the regular class period or office hours.